Harokku/dogeplus-backend/README_TOPICS.md

 The following topics are currently available:

-### `event_updates`
+### `task_completion_update`

 Subscribe to this topic to receive updates about event tasks.
 This includes when an event task is updated, such as when its status changes.
+This topic is used by the `UpdateEventTask` function.

 Example message: